Ntim commends Ken Agyapong for not resigning from NPP

-NPP National Chairman Stephen Ntim has praised Assin Central MP Ken Agyapong for his loyalty amid pressure to resign, calling it "heart-warming."
+National Chairman of the NPP, Stephen Ntim, has praised Assin Central MP, Ken Ohene Agyapong, for deciding not to resign from the party despite pressure from some supporters.

-Ntim emphasized that Agyapong's support is crucial for the party's goal to secure a third term in office, known as "breaking the 8."
+Ntim noted that Agyapong's continued support is crucial for the party's goal of "breaking the 8" and retaining power for a third term.

-At Agyapong's 64th birthday celebration, he dismissed rumors of running as an independent or leaving the NPP, urging unity within the party.
+Agyapong, who celebrated his 64th birthday, assured party faithful that he has not resigned and will not go independent, urging unity and support for Vice President Bawumia's candidacy.

-Despite past primary election tensions, Agyapong pledged to back Vice President Dr. Mahamudu Bawumia and called for reconciliation among supporters for the 2024 elections.
+This move is expected to ease tension within the party and promote a united front for the December 7 elections.

 Read full article